 In order to be eligible to file a bankruptcy case, each individual debtor is required to participate in credit counseling that outlines the opportunities available for credit counseling and provides a budget analysis.
 The counseling must take place no more than 180 days prior to the filing of the case and must be provided by a counseling agency that has been approved by the United States Trustee.
 The debtor will be provided with a certificate of completion to be filed with the bankruptcy court.
 If a repayment plan is created, the debtor must file the repayment plan with the bankruptcy court.
 In limited circumstances, an individual can file a case prior to participating in credit counseling, but only if the counseling services were not available within a 5-day period prior to the filing of the case.
 If the counseling is not completed prior to the filing of the case, and the court grants a waiver, the counseling must be completed within 30 days after the filing of the case.

 Meeting of Creditors

 The bankruptcy rules require each debtor to appear at a Meeting of Creditors (this meeting is often referred to as the First Meeting of Creditors or §341 meeting), at which time the Trustee who has been assigned to the case will ask questions of each debtor.
 In addition, creditors are allowed to appear at the meeting and ask questions about the schedules and the circumstances surrounding the filing of the case.
 These hearings are held on a monthly basis in the Charleston division of the bankruptcy court.
 The attendance of the debtor is required; a case can be dismissed if the debtor does not appear.

-Under the bankruptcy code, a consumer debtor will be required to pass a means `test’ in order to qualify for relief in the type of case that has been filed.
-In a Chapter 7 case, the means test will not apply if the median household income is lower than the following amounts as of May 1, 2019:
+Under the Bankruptcy Code, a consumer debtor will be required to pass a means `test’ in order to qualify for relief in the type of case that has been filed.
+In a Chapter 7 case, the means test will not apply if the median household income is lower than the following amounts (effective November 1, 2020):

 5-person family and over - add $9,000 per additional person in household